cpchalk/gpcheckx/README.md

 gpcheckx in the list of binaries to be built, using, for example, the build specification for gpcheckmult as a template.

- It requires the presence of the word difference file ('file name'.diff2) which has been built by the KBMAG binary kbprog using the -wd option.
+ In order to run, the presence of the word difference file ('file name'.diff2) is required which has been built by the KBMAG binary kbprog.

+gpcheckx adresses the problem of when the the provisional word acceptor, built from the initial word differece set is too large for further orocessing by the kbmag system and proposes two solutions to this.

+1 Truncate the Word Acceptor to a more acceptable size.
+See the 'Truncating' section.

+2. Speculatively add so-called diagonal word differences to the current word difference set in the hope that the word acceptor built from it becomes 'small'.
+See 'Adding Diagonals' section.

+#Example of use.

-Example of use.
-The file f29 defines the Fibonacci group F(2,9) and can be found in the KBMAG test library.
+The file f29 defines
+the Fibonacci group F(2,9) and can be found in the KBMAG test library.